Robert Melcher

 Career

-• 2018 — First sysadmin role at Netex.
-A close friend dragged me out of bed to write my CV, in Notepad, printed just in case.
-I had the logic, not the vocabulary.
-It worked.
+- 2018 First sysadmin role at Netex — I had the logic, not the vocabulary.
 Full story →

-• 2020 — CCNA to fill the networking gaps I knew I had, which opened the door into cybersecurity.
+- 2020 CCNA, to close the networking gaps I knew I had.
+It opened the door into security.

-• Now — HPC Sysadmin at Forvia, managing high-performance compute infrastructure for automotive R&D.
+- Now HPC sysadmin at Forvia: compute infrastructure for automotive R&D.

 Homelab